3dimaging/Emacs_Tutorial/readme.md

   The hundreds of functions bundled together based on the programming languages or tasks are collectively called Major mode;
   The functions bundled together based on more general editorial task like jumping around, searching, etc.

+#### Help yourself using Ctrl + h

+  You can image that it is hard to find the right functions to do the right thing.
+Using Ctrl + h to get the information about the functions, variables, documentations.